Mrs Robinson and Mrs Holliday

 The children in Morpurgo Class are a fantastic, hardworking team.

 Welcome back!
-I hope you have all had an enjoyable and restful Easter.
-This term our International Primary Curriculum topic is 'Significant People', where we will be learning all about important individuals, who have made a difference in th world .
-In Science we will be continuing our learning about plants.
+We hope you had a great half term in the beautiful sunshine!
+This term our International Primary Curriculum topic is 'Do you live around here?', where we will be learning all about our local area and habitats .
+In Science we will be learning about light and shadows.

 The children are enjoying using Times Tables Rockstars.
 Regular practice is resulting in children scoring more highly and in a faster time.
 They are also able to access this resource online at home, using their login details which are at the front of their home/academy diary.
 Many children are now regularly using Mathletics at home, which is great to see.
 The activities match closely the learning that we do in class so it is a great resource to reinforce learning.
 New tasks are added each week for children to access at home using their login details, which are in the front of their home/academy diary.
 They can also access Mathletics Live and compete in timed challenges with other children across the world once they have completed their set tasks.

 This term we are reading "The Tunnel" by Anthony Browne.
 We will be using our reading skills to predict what will happen and our inference skills to decide why we think characters are acting they way that they do.
 We will also do lots of writing inspired by the story.

 We will continue to promote a love of reading in school.
 As a school we aim for all children to read at home to an adult five times a week.
 Thank you for supporting your child in achieving this.
 Rainbow stickers are awarded each week to children who have read regularly.